Dalry, Edinburgh: Government and politics

 Dalry is represented by the Edinburgh South West Parliamentary Constituency.
-The current Member of Parliament (MP) is Joanna Cherry who is a member of the Scottish National Party (SNP).
+The current Member of Parliament (MP) is Scott Arthur who is a member of the Labour party.
 Dalry is represented in the Scottish Parliament as part of the Edinburgh Central constituency, which is currently represented by the SNP's Angus Robertson.
 Edinburgh Central is located within the Lothian Electoral Region.
 Locally, residents are served by the Gorgie Dalry Community Council, which is a constituent of the City of Edinburgh Council.
 The council usually meet in St Martin's church hall on Dalry Road.